alison-t/alison-t.github.io/essays/asking-questions-101.md

 Every question holds value, maybe to you, the person asking, or a freshman in the UH ICS program with no coding experience Googling their way to the fix to the error in their code.
 This value gives the question purpose, thus making it far from being "stupid" to have asked, because turns out, someone probably needed the answer.

 Yet there *are* stupid ways to asking a question.
-In the same way asking an English professor for help on math homework before checking with your math professor might not be the brightest decision, "smart" questioning is a matter of the approach the question and situation--not the actual question being asked.
+In the same way asking an English professor for help on math homework before checking with your math professor might not be the brightest decision, "smart" questioning is a matter of the approach to the question and situation--not the actual question being asked.
 Being resourceful and working through the issue to the best of your ability, prior to reaching out more publicly for help, is an important skill in technical questioning.

 It is not that stupid questions will get you stupid results, but more so that the amount of effort you put into your own problems will be reflected in the attempts to help by others.